pooja-anil-thakur/PRODYOGY_DS_4/README.md

 ```

 ## Dataset
-Ensure you have the dataset extracted in the appropriate directory.
-Modify the script if needed to load the correct dataset path.
+The dataset required for this project is included in the repository.
+Ensure it remains in the data/ directory.
+The script is pre-configured to load it from this location.

 ## Results
 The model achieves a good accuracy in sentiment classification.
 For details, check the evaluation metrics in the script output.